MuhammadAshiqAmeer/Federated-Learning-Intel-OpenFL/README.md

     - The process of defining an experiment is decoupled from the process of establishing a federation.
 The Experiment manager (or data scientist) is able to prepare an experiment in a Python environment.
 Then the Experiment manager registers experiments into the federation using Interactive Python API (Beta) that is allow to communicate with the Director using a gRPC client.
     - The Open Federated Learning (OpenFL) interactive Python API enables the Experiment manager (data scientists) to define and start a federated learning experiment from a single entry point: a Jupyter* notebook or a Python script.
     - The jupyter notebook in the director folder contains the detailed code to run the federated learning experiment.
+    - On director machine start jupyter server and open the notebook to run it.

 Steps to implement an FL experiment from scratch: